Beauty and the Beast Live On Stage

 Scary Factor: Very low.
 It’s a little iffy for Beast at one point.

 When To Go: Like other theater shows, Beauty and the Beast is scheduled at certain times throughout the day.
 Although the theater it covered, it’s still outside.
-If it’s hot, you may want to watch when it’s cooler in the morning or evening.
-If weather isn’t a concern, then you’ll still have the best luck with either the first (usually around 11:30am) or last show of the day (usually around 5:45pm), crowd-wise.
+The first (usually around 11:30am) or last show of the day (usually around 5:45pm) are typically the coolest and least crowded.

-Expect to Wait: If you want a good seat that isn’t in the sun then you’ll want to arrive about 30 minutes early.
+Expect to Wait: Arrive 20 minutes early to secure good seats in the lower, covered seating section.
 This show fills up faster than any of the other live shows at Hollywood Studios.
 You may be able to cut it closer for the first show or if the crowd level is particularly low.

 Length: 25 minutes